 We can strive to ensure that the natural environment around us is healthy and resilient for future generations to enjoy.
 We can balance the needs of our growing community with being responsible stewards of our water, trees, parks, and open spaces.
-We can focus conservation efforts to create vibrant, connected habitats while adopting sustainable practices to manage our lands and waters.
+We can focus conservation efforts and land use policies to create vibrant, connected habitats while adopting sustainable practices to manage our lands and waters.

-"We have let a large percentage of our meadows go un-mowed with native plants providing food for pollinators and herbs for us, [we] garden using no-till methods, [and] have terraced permaculture plantings." - Lyra and Peter Engel
+"We have let a large percentage of our meadows go un-mowed with native plants providing food for pollinators and herbs for us, [we] garden using no-till methods, [and] have terraced permaculture plantings." - Lyra and Peter Engel, Freeport residents